Rickirick4/BasicRansomware/README.md

 To decrypt run ransomdec.py and you will see that txt files can be read again.

 After encrypting the files, the program will create a generatedkey.key file for you and use it to decrypt the encrypted files again.
-You can see the key from this file
+You can see the key from this file.
+Delete the generated.key file after decrypting the files.
+Otherwise, the next time you use the program, you may confuse or even lose the keys.